 4) indication of whether the child SA is the default child SA (if indicated);

+in the 5G_QOS_INFO Notify payload; and

+c) the UE:

-in the 5G_QOS_INFO Notify payload.
-In case of trusted non-3GPP access, the UE shall reserve non-3GPP access QoS resources for the created child SA based on the received Additional QoS Information.
+1) in case of trusted non-3GPP access, shall reserve non-3GPP access QoS resources for the created child SA based on the received Additional QoS Information; or

+2) in case of untrusted non-3GPP access, may reserve non-3GPP access QoS resources for the created child SA if the UE has received Additional QoS Information.

 The CREATE_CHILD_SA response message shall include USE_TRANSPORT_MODE notification.